-In China’s crackdown on protesters, a familiar effort to blame foreign powers
+In China’s Crackdown on Protesters, a Familiar Effort to Blame Foreign Powers

 Reached by telephone, an official with the Beijing public security bureau said that no one would be available for comment until after the weeklong Lunar New Year holiday.

-Lu, the feminist activist in the United States, said the evident focus by the police on people who were not prominent organizers, or even apparently part of any larger group, underscored how authorities had decimated civil society.
+Lu, the feminist activist in the United States, said the police’s evident focus on people who were not prominent organizers, or even apparently part of any larger group, underscored how authorities had decimated civil society.

 “After all the repression, in the eyes of the police, these people have become the most threatening forces,” she said.
 “These communities that normally would not be considered political — people eating together, watching movies, talking about art — at key times, these can have the potential for political activation.”
 The authorities’ primary motivation in moving forward with the cases is probably not suppressing these women in particular, but more generally warning others who might have drawn inspiration from the demonstrations.

 While there have been no large-scale repeats of the politically charged protests late last year, sporadic demonstrations on more discrete issues have continued in recent weeks.
 The government’s about-face on “zero-COVID” has led pandemic control workers to rally to demand unpaid wages.
 The soaring deaths and illness that have followed the sudden loosening could also stoke anger, said Steve Tsang, the director of the SOAS China Institute in London.